top of page

 STEP 6: Be a Doer – Model Kindness Yourself

 It is important to remember that YOU are the most important learning tool.
 Our children learn the most from what we do, not from what we say or from the materials, games, videos, or other resources that we use to teach them.
 Despite all of these being very helpful, if you fail to model what you are saying to children or trying to teach them, it will be harder for them to learn these skills.
 Moreover, they are more likely to model things you do not wish for them to do, as children are good at "doing what you do" even when they do not always "do what you say".
-Finally, don't be too hard on yourself when you get it wrong from time to time - only Jesus was perfect - just be sure to acknowledge what you did wrong (tell your children you have made mistakes too) and then get back up and try again.
+Finally, don't be too hard on yourself when you get it wrong from time to time - nobody is perfect - just be sure to acknowledge what you did wrong (tell your children you have made mistakes too) and then get back up and try again.

 The Lasting Impact of Kindness